carsontang/carsontang.github.com/_posts/2012-04-23-quick-guide-to-rvm.md

 ###How to install Ruby 1.9.2 on your computer
     rvm install 1.9.2

-###How to create a new gemset named "blog" for Ruby 1.9.2
+###How to create and use a new gemset named "blog" for Ruby 1.9.2
     rvm --create use 1.9.2@blog

 ###How to list all the gemsets managed by RVM